About the base

 Access

-All visitors without a Defence Common Access Cards (DCAC) must organise access through Wilson’s Security or VENTIA (if a contractor) prior to arrival on site.
+Visitors without a Defence Common Access Card must organise access through the Anglesea Barracks MSS Security or VENTIA (if a contractor) prior to arrival on site.
+Refer to the Contacts section for details.

 Entry is subject to the following conditions, failure to comply may result in removal and or exclusion from the base.